ViacheslavSubotskyiArturoAI/account_provisioning_customizations_repo_name/README.md

 Control Tower Account Factory for Terraform tutorial](https://developer.hashicorp.com/terraform/tutorials/aws/aws-control-tower-aft).

-This repository contains boilerplate configuration for defining account provisioning customizations to use with the Account Factory for Terraform module.
+This repository contains configuration for defining account provisioning customizations to use with the Account Factory for Terraform module.
 The README below and the template files in this repository were provided by AWS.